Allergies arise if the body's immune system overreacts to certain foreign substances (allergens) that are normally harmless in most people.

 Asthma is a chronic lung disease and one of the most common chronic health conditions in the U.S. Some allergens can increase the severity of asthma symptoms in people who are sensitive to them.

 Information contained on these webpages is provided for educational and informational purposes only and should not be used to guide the diagnosis or treatment of any medical condition without the advice and supervision of a licensed, qualified health care provider.

-What is NIEHS Doing?
+What Is NIEHS Doing?

-Stories from the Environmental Factor (NIEHS Newsletter)
+Stories from the Environmental Factor (NIEHS newsletter)

 - American Lung Association - The American Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease.

-- Food Allergy - NIAID is the lead Institute at the National Institutes of Health conducting research on food allergy, a condition that affects approximately 5 percent of children and 4 percent of adults in the United States.
+- Food Allergy - National Institute of Allergy and Infectious Diseases (NIAID) is the lead institute at the National Institutes of Health conducting research on food allergy, a condition that affects approximately 5% of children and 4% of adults in the United States.
 Read on to learn more about food allergy and the steps NIAID is taking to address this growing problem.

 - Talking to Your Doctor - Resources from NIH - You can play an active role in your health care by talking to your doctor.
 Clear and honest communication between you and your physician can help you both make smart choices about your health.

 Related Health Topics